 The waste may leach into your groundwater and contaminate it.

-Your tank should be pumped about every three years, depending on the number of solids accumulated.
+Your tank should be pumped every three years, depending on the amount of solids accumulated.

 You could use organic bacteria to break down the solids or install an effluent filter.